The Majority of Prostate Cancers Behave as Non-Cancerous:

 > unlike a typical cancer cell, lacks a number of cancer molecular biology mechanisms > unlike a typical cancer cell, has a long cell doubling-time at 475+/- 56 days so that from mutation to growth of about 1cm (smaller than 1⁄2 an inch) in diameter, takes some 40 years

-> is considered a process of aging since 50% of 50 year olds, 60% of 60 year olds, etc, etc, will have areas of disease
+> is considered a process of aging since 50% of all 50 year old men and about 60% of 60 year old senior citizens, etc., etc., will have areas of the disease

 > the Gleason 6 disease is actually a pseudo-cancer (NOT all “cancers” are equal)